Desmond Howard: Professional career

-After college, Howard was selected by the Washington Redskins in the first round, fourth overall in the 1992 NFL Draft.
+After college, Howard was selected by the Washington Redskins in the first round, fourth overall in the 1992 NFL draft.
 The pick was considered a luxury for the Redskins, who had just won Super Bowl XXVI and had receivers Art Monk, Gary Clark, and Ricky Sanders on the roster.
 The Redskins, worried that the Green Bay Packers were going to draft Howard in the fifth spot, leapfrogged above them by dealing their two first-round picks - 6th and 28th - and their third-round choice (84th) to the Cincinnati Bengals for their first-round pick (4th) and their third-round pick (58th).
 Howard was the highest Redskins draft pick since they took Hall of Fame receiver Charley Taylor with the third pick in 1964.
 Redskins head coach Joe Gibbs remarked of Howard "This guy doesn't have any flaws.
 We're excited."

 Howard's performance as a receiver was secondary to his skills as a punt and kickoff returner throughout his 11-year career.
 Though he recorded 92 receptions in his first four seasons, he excelled as a punt and kickoff returner throughout his career.

 Howard played one season for the Jacksonville Jaguars in 1995, having been selected in the 1995 NFL expansion draft with the 55th pick.
 He had 26 receptions and one touchdown, with 10 kick returns.

 His most notable professional season was in 1996 for the Green Bay Packers.
 He led the NFL in punt returns (58), punt return yards (875), punt return average (15.1), and punt return touchdowns (3), while gaining 460 kickoff return yards and catching 13 passes for 95 yards.
 His 875 punt return yards were an NFL record, easily surpassing the old record of 692 yards set by Fulton Walker in 1985.
 During the 1996 NFL postseason, Howard had a punt return for a touchdown in a game between the Packers and the San Francisco 49ers, and 46-yard punt return that set up another score.
 However, he did have an odd blunder in the second half, in which he failed to come out of the locker room in time for the start of the third quarter.
 No one on the team noticed, so the Packers had only 10 men on the field for the second-half kickoff, with no one in the returner position.
 As a result, San Francisco ran down the field and recovered the kickoff, leading to a 49ers touchdown.
-Still, the Packers won the game and reached Super Bowl XXXI against the New England Patriots.
+Still, the Packers won the game and eventually reached Super Bowl XXXI against the New England Patriots.